protesilaos/denote/README.md

 Denote's file-naming scheme is not limited to "notes".
 It can be used for all types of file, including those that are not editable in Emacs, such as videos.
-Naming files in a constistent way makes their filtering and retrieval considerably easier.
+Naming files in a consistent way makes their filtering and retrieval considerably easier.
 Denote provides relevant facilities to rename files, regardless of file type.